Perception Box: A Detailed Explanation

 There are many ways in which such transformative experiences that expand the walls of our Perception Box can be achieved.
 Most involve a reduction in the sense of self and self-consciousness, undergoing ego reduction, relaxation, or even dissolution.

-ONE: A variety of practices can be explored to shape Perception Box during childhood and adolescence.
+A variety of practices can be explored to shape our Perception Box during childhood and adolescence.
 These critical periods have a lasting impact but not much is known about how to navigate them in a rapidly-changing world.
-Today’s children grow up under circumstances that can differ greatly from what their parents experienced.
-Technological advancements, including social media and AI, rapidly alter the socio-cultural landscape.
+Today’s children grow up under circumstances that differ greatly from what their parents experienced – with little autonomous play and activities and under the constant gaze of social media that judges our very looks and our behaviors, leading to high levels of anxiety and social isolation.
+Technological advancements, in particular in AI, rapidly alter the socio-cultural landscape at a breadth-taking pace, difficult to adjust to.
 Together, this highlights a burgeoning demand for ecologically valid practices that can prepare children and adolescents for a long-term trajectory of Perception Box expansion into adulthood.
 Proposed practices should be scalable, evidence based, and tailored to the right environment and age group.

-TWO: As taught by many spiritual traditions, a disengagement with the tangles of selfhood is often a prerequisite for expanding consciousness, enabling compassion, and promoting well-being.
-This is at the heart of traditional meditation and mindfulness training techniques.
+As taught by many spiritual traditions, a disengagement with the tangles of selfhood is often a prerequisite for expanding consciousness, enabling compassion, and promoting well-being.
+This is at the heart of traditional meditation and mindfulness training techniques, as well as various methods of self-inquiry.
 We are eager to explore novel tools and methods to reduce the high barriers for meditation to succeed.

 These are just a few of the many possible ideas that could be empirically pursued, provided that the proposed research is rigorous and has specific, measurable, and realistic aims.